Random (Lady Sovereign song)

-"Random" is the first CD single from UK hip hop artist Lady Sovereign, following the release of her 12" vinyl single "Ch Ching (Cheque 1 2)" in 2004.
+"Random" is the first CD single from UK hip hop artist Lady Sovereign, following the release of her 12" promotional vinyl single "Ch Ching (Cheque 1 2)" in 2004.
 It was her second and last single for Casual Records in 2005.
+The electronic music, hip hop, and rap song was later included in her 2006 Def Jam debut LP, "Public Warning".